elastic/elastic-package/README.md

 The command can help bootstrap the first draft of a package using embedded package template.
 It can be used to extend the package with more data streams.

+For details on how to create a new package, review the [HOWTO guide](https://github.com/elastic/elastic-package/blob/master/docs/howto/create_new_package.md).

 ### `elastic-package export`

 _Context: package_